IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Introduction

-The interest has recently shifted towards learning from a limited quantity of annotated data, using, for instance, few-shot learning\cite{zhao2019data} or self-supervision\cite{zheng2018fast}.
+The interest has recently shifted towards learning from a limited quantity of annotated data such as few-shot learning\cite{zhao2019data} or self-supervision\cite{zheng2018fast}.
+Kotia\etal\cite{kotia2020few} discussed few shot learning for medical imaging domain and addressed the problem of dependency on the availability of training data.
 To learn representations from unlabelled input data, self-learning methods commonly rely on auxiliary tasks, such as image reconstruction \cite{hervella2018retinal,gonzalezduque:hal-02734902} or context restoration \cite{chen2019self}.
-Self-supervision may also exploit pseudo-labelling \cite{petit2018handling} wherein unannotated data are relabelled and reused to fine-tune the trained model.
-In this paper, we propose a novel deep learning segmentation method for 3-D or sequential US data, which requires a reduced amount of expert annotated slices (few-shot) and leverages unannotated slices through sequential pseudo-labelling.
+Self-supervision may also exploit pseudo-labelling \cite{petit2018handling} wherein unannotated data are relabelled and reused for fine-tuning.

+In this paper, we propose a novel deep learning segmentation and propagation method for 3D US data, which requires \textit{few-shot} expert annotated slices per 3D volume, on average 48 annotations out of 1400 slices, and leverages unannotated sub-volumes using sequential pseudo-labelling.
 To produce a fast and accurate muscle segmentation, suitable for reliable volume computation, we design a minimal interactive setting.
-Explicitly, we ask the expert to provide as initialization the first three muscle's masks.
-Similar to Wug\etal\cite{wug2018fast}, we leverage the spatio-temporal coherence over the slices of a sequence or volume, to propagate the reference masks.
-In practice, we deploy a Siamese network to capture the representation of contiguous slices, while handling longer changes of the muscle shape done with a Bidirectional Long Short Term Memory (Bi-CLSTM).
-An overview of our proposed method, ``IFSS-Net," can be seen in Fig.~\ref{ModelOVerView}.
+Explicitly, we ask the expert to provide as initialization the first sub-volume (\textit{i.e.}~the muscle mask for three contiguous slices).
+Similar to Wug\etal\cite{wug2018fast}, we leverage the coherence of the 2D masks over the volume depth, to propagate the reference mask sub-volume.

+In practice, we design a Siamese network to capture a common feature representation between ultrasound and mask sub-volumes.
+The reference can either come from an annotated part of the volume or from prior predictions.
+The common representation is further enforced with a global feature matching module~\cite{he2016identity}.
+The relationship between masks further away, encoding shape and structure changes at a larger scale are dealt with a Bidirectional Long Short Term Memory (Bi-CLSTM).
+An overview of our model Interactive Few Shot Siamese Network (IFSS-Net) is presented in Fig.~\ref{ModelOVerView}.